Welcome to the NWRA Information Center for Consumers

 - · Report Suspected Bad or Fraudulent Repairs

 - If you feel you have been misled or steered into an unnecessary replacement by your insurance company, Third-Party Administrator or a glass replacement company or you got a repair that was not done properly, report it to your State Attorney General.

 - · On Do-It-Yourself (DIY) Repair Kits

 - You may have just ruined your windshield.
-DIY Kits can only repair about 10% of breaks and that is if they have proper instructions.
+DIY Kits can only repair about 10 percent of breaks and that is if they have proper instructions.
 Most break types cannot be repaired properly with these kits and an untrained person cannot tell if all the miniscule cracks are filled with resin.
 Many breaks also require drilling and flexing which an untrained person would not know how to do.
-Email us a photograph to firstname.lastname@example.org and the name of the kit to see if it can be re-repaired.
+Email us a photograph to email@example.com and the name of the kit to see if it can be re-repaired.
 You will notice that professional tools are more complex, made of metal, with suction cup(s) and means to level and control the flexing of a break so that the resin reaches the outer perimeter and tips of cracks.
 Do-it-yourself kits are not like this because it is too costly to manufacture a complex tool professional tool.
 Do you give yourself a haircut?
-Do you drill out and fill you own tooth cavities?
+Do you drill out and fill your own tooth cavities?
 No, you have trained professionals do it.
-You should do the same with your windshield a because your windshield is a safety devise that can be a matter a life or death in an accident AND you have already paid for windshield repair if you have comprehensive auto insurance coverage.
+You should do the same with your windshield because your windshield is a safety devise that can be a matter a life or death in an accident AND you have already paid for windshield repair if you have comprehensive auto insurance coverage.